1967 Ferrari 330 GTS by Pininfarina

 - Extensive recent work, all documented, including a comprehensive engine overhaul by marque specialists

 - Quality restoration in the original color scheme

 - Ferrari Classiche certified

-Unveiled at the Paris Motor Show in October of 1966, its styling was instantly recognizable as a Pininfarina design.
-The 330 GTS epitomized mid-’60s Italian GT styling with its uncluttered and elegant design, from its classic nose characterized by its shallow egg-crate oval grille to its triple-louvered vents on the rear flanks of the front fenders and on to the seductive tapered tail.
+Unveiled at the Paris Motor Show in October of 1966, the 330 GTS epitomized mid-’60s Italian GT styling with its uncluttered and elegant design, from its classic nose characterized by the signature shallow egg-crate oval grille to its triple-louvered vents on the rear flanks of the front fenders and on to the seductive tapered tail.
 The impeccable style carried on to the car’s interior, which was luxuriously appointed with twin leather bucket seats and a wood-rimmed, aluminum steering wheel.
-With remarkably spacious proportions inside, this was the perfect place to be for a 1,000-mile road trip across the country or for a quick trip across town.
+With remarkably spacious proportions inside, this was the perfect place to be for thousand-mile road trips across the country or for a quick trip across town.

-Aside from the obvious addition of its convertible top, the 330 GTS was identical to the 330 GTC coupe that had been unveiled a few months earlier at the Geneva Salon.
-However, the convertible was built in much more limited numbers than its closed sibling.
-While 598 of the 330 GTC were built in total, only 99 of the 330 GTS would leave the factory gates by the time GTS production concluded in 1968, making the convertible much more desirable than the coupe.
-Today, these 99 cars are highly sought after by collectors for their fine driving characteristics as well as their gorgeous looks.
+Aside from the obvious addition of its convertible top, the 330 GTS was identical to the 330 GTC coupe that had been unveiled a few months earlier at the Geneva Salon, and hailed for its superior dynamic balance due in part to the innovative rear-mounted transaxle efficiently distributing the weight of the drivetrain.
+The convertible, however, was built in much more limited numbers than its closed sibling.
+While 598 330 GTCs were built in total, only 99 of the 330 GTSs would leave the factory gates by the time GTS production concluded in 1968, making the convertible a rare sight in the day, and even more so today.
+Today, these 99 cars are highly sought after by collectors for their stylish flair as well as their superb and satisfying driving characteristics.

 CHASSIS NUMBER 10375